AsHkAn-Django/django-ecommerce/README.md

-# django-ecommerce
+# django-ecommerce-with-api

-Just a quick little project I made while practicing Django and backend development.
-This is part of my journey as I learn and improve my skills.
+One of my favorite projects with user recommendation, like, review and ofcourse api.

 ## About the Project